-- Certification,
+- Certification

-- Recertification,
+- Recertification

-- Whenever a change is reported that changes the Work Registration status
+- Whenever a change is reported that changes the work registration status

-When an individual's work registration changes, the Department updates the code in the Work Reg field of FSUP, sends any necessary forms, and narrates the information.
+When an individual's work registration changes, SSP updates the code in the Work Reg field of FSUP, sends any necessary forms and narrates the information.

-- Change to Mandatory Work Registrant: If an individual reports something during the certification period that makes them no longer exempt from work registration the Department informs them of their SNAP Employment and Training Program requirements by completing and providing form DHS 7280F within 10 days of receiving the information.
-The Department also shares information about volunteering for STEP. - Change to Exempt Work Registrant: If an individual reports something that makes them exempt from work registration the Department shares information about volunteering for STEP.
+- Change to mandatory work registrant: If an individual reports something during the certification period that makes them no longer exempt from work registration, SSP informs them of their SNAP Employment and Training Program requirements by completing and providing form DHS 7280F within 10 days of receiving the information.
+SSP also shares information about volunteering for STEP. - Change to exempt work registrant: If an individual reports something that makes them exempt from work registration, SSP shares information about volunteering for STEP.

-SNAP Employment and Training Programs (E&T)
+SNAP Employment and Training (E&T) programs